1971 NCAA lacrosse tournament: Overview

-This was Cornell's first lacrosse title since winning the USILA championship in 1907.
-Cornell was 1–4–1 against Maryland up to this point, in a series that began with Cornell's 2–1 win in 1921.
-The teams played a 2–2 tie in 1922, and Maryland won by 11–1 in 1929, 14–2 in 1951, 17–10 in 1963 and 13–6 in 1965.
-Coach Richie Moran was voted the Division I Coach of the Year, while John Burnap won the Schmeisser Award as the nation’s outstanding defenseman and Bob Rule won the Ens.
+Coach Richie Moran was voted the Division I Coach of the Year, while John Burnap won the Schmeisser Award as the nation's outstanding defenseman and Bob Rule won the Ens.
 C.M.
-Kelly, Jr. Award as the nation’s top goaltender, despite the fact that a season-ending knee injury kept Rule from playing in the NCAA tournament.
+Kelly, Jr. Award as the nation's top goaltender, despite the fact that a season-ending knee injury kept Rule from playing in the NCAA tournament.

 In the finals, Al Rimmer fired in six of Cornell's 12 goals, with Cornell never trailing in the game.
 Rimmer scored first at 59 seconds and though Maryland was able to tie the score at 2-2, the Terps posed no real threat after the first period.
 The goal that put Cornell ahead for good was produced by their third midfield.
 With 7:47 to go in the first period, Bob Wagner, a senior from Newton, Pa., scored off an assist by Craig Bollinger, a junior from Rochester, N.Y.
 Rimmer then took command and racked up three straight goals.
 Frank Davis, a junior from Sanborn, N.Y. and Bucky Gunts, a junior from Baltimore, Md. finished up Cornell's string of six straight goals.